Great Mosque of Amedi: Description

-The iconic minaret, which reaches 30 m high, was erected during the rule of Sultan Hussein al-Wali in the 15th century.
+The iconic minaret, which reaches 30 m high, was erected during the rule of Sultan Hussein al-Wali in the 15th century CE.
 The minaret contains spiral staircase which reaches to the top.
 It is often compared with the minaret of the Great Mosque of al-Nuri in Mosul, which resembles in the construction date and certain characteristics such as square shaped foundation and cylindrical structure.
 During the 18th century, the dome of the minaret was damaged during a raid, and it was renovated subsequently after.
 In 1961, the mosque was hit by Iraqi government airstrikes which damaged the upper section of the minaret.
 It was later reconstructed using the original stones.

 The mosque contains harem and several domes built of plasters, mud and stones.
 The harem is divided into two sections; an upper section built by the Sultan Hussein, and the lower section which is a prayer room for women.
 The mosque as a whole has an area size of 2000 m2 and can accommodate up to 300 worshipers.

 The mosque has a historic madrasa which once used to be the biggest educational institution in the town.
 The madrasa used to teach religious related materials, including Fiqh and the Arabic language.
 It was refurbished by the Sultan Hussein.
 It has a mosque in the south with an arches and dome, and library which stores works related to Fiqh.